clemzizer/nodetp/README.md

 > There is a functional front interface that allows you to use these APIs

 ### Run instructions
->To start using the program first launch a terminal/shell in the current folder then run:
+>To start using the program first launch a terminal/shell in the nodetp folder then run:
 >
 >> #### npm install
 >